ekwan/PyQuiver/README.md

 ## Tutorial

+Picture and table references from paper for claisen reaction

 This tutorial will walk through an example KIE calculation while explaining the components in broad terms.
 More detailed and sophisticated techniques are exposed in the form of the underlying Python objects, but the simple command line interface should suffice for most use cases.

 All the files associated with this tutorial are available in the `test/` directory.
 In particular, the tutorial will reference the configuration file `claisen_demo.config` and the g09 output files `claisen_gs.out` and `claisen_ts.out` representing the ground and transition state frequency calculations, respectively.